cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 #### How much do building permits cost?

 Building permits for decks start at $584.48 and go up depending on the your specific needs.
-This cost includes the plan review, the actual permit, inspections, and any additional fees.
+This cost includes the plan review, the permit itself, your inspections, and any additional fees.

-There will be additional fees if your project requires a trade permit like an electrical or plumbing permit, or if you are building near a tree.
+There are additional fees if you build near a protected tree or need trade permits.
 Your reviewer will explain any additional costs during your consultation.

 ### Electric permits